griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Tools gaining growth and mindshare that work locally and remote such as Slack, Trello, Distributed version control.

 * Remote teams can become increasingly skilful
   * The skill set to acquire in the next few years is distributed working practices

-* Marching ants - Offices located in hubs

 ___

-As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires against Facebook, for example?
+As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires?

 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).

-If the perception of your company is mediocre/stagnant, only known from when it first put Computers/Radio/Retail on the Internet in 1999, Remote First offers a methodology and a brand instead of adhoc benefits - ping pong, free meals culture.
+If the perception of your company is mediocre/stagnant, only known from when it first put Radio on the Internet in 1999, Remote First offers a methodology and a brand instead of ephemeral benefits - ping pong, catered lunches.

-Teams can adopt practices faster than companies.
+Initially, Teams can adopt practices faster than the whole company.
 Start there.